sufiyan007/JavaScript/behind-the-scenes.md

-# 📘 JavaScript Deep Notes (Interview + Real-World) — Section 5: Behind the Scenes
+# 📘 Section 5: Behind the Scenes

 This section explains the inner workings of JavaScript: evolution, scope, hoisting, engine execution, parsing, memory, and browser APIs.
 All explained with examples, memory/engine flow, and interview-style insights.